About the Saskatchewan Cancer Agency and Our Partnership

 - Patient Lodges in Regina and Saskatoon, providing a home away from home for cancer patients and their companion

-- Community Oncology Program of Saskatchewan together with our healthcare partners in 16 rural locations in the province, providing chemotherapy treatments closer to home
+- Community Oncology Program of Saskatchewan (COPS) together with our healthcare partners in 16 hospital locations in the province, providing chemotherapy treatments closer to home

-- Screening Programs for breast cancer including a mobile bus that travels Saskatchewan and provides mammograms to women in rural Saskatchewan, cervical and colorectal cancer screenings
+- Screening programs for breast, cervical and colorectal cancers, including a mobile bus that provides over 9,000 mammograms to women in rural and northern Saskatchewan

 - The Northern Mobile Health Bus that travels through northern Saskatchewan from May to November providing information and education on cancer prevention and other health needs